Kanuri people: Background

-In Chad, Kanembu speakers differentiate themselves from the larg Kanuri ethnicity.
+In Chad, Kanembu speakers differentiate themselves from the large Kanuri ethnicity.
 The Kanembu are centered in Lac Prefecture and southern Kanem Prefecture.
 Although Kanuri was the major language of the Bornu Empire, in Chad, Kanuri speakers are limited to handfuls of speakers in urban centers.
 Kanuri remains a major language in southeastern Niger, northeastern Nigeria and northern Cameroon.

 In the early 1980s, the Kanembu constituted the greatest part of the population of Lac Prefecture, but some Kanembu also lived in the Chari-Baguirmi Prefecture.
 Once the core ethnic group of the Kanem-Borno Empire, whose territories at one time included northeastern Nigeria and southern Libya, the Kanembu retain ties beyond the borders of Chad.
 For example, close family and commercial ties bind them with the Kanuri of northeastern Nigeria.
 Within Chad, many Kanembu of Lac and Kanem prefectures identify with the Alifa of Mao, the governor of the region in precolonial times.

-Originally a pastoral people, the Kanuri were one of many Nilo-Saharan groups indigenous to the Central South Sahara, beginning their expansion in the area of Lake Chad in the late 7th century, and absorbing both indigenous Nilo-Saharan and Chadic (Afro-Asiatic) speakers.
+Originally a pastoral people, the Kanuri were one of many Nilo-Saharan groups indigenous to the Central South Sahara, beginning their expansion in the area of Lake Chad in the late 7th century, and absorbing indigenous Nilo-Saharan, Niger-Congo and Chadic (Afro-Asiatic) speakers.
 According to Kanuri tradition, Sef, son of Dhu Ifazan of Yemen, arrived in Kanem in the ninth century and united the population into the Sayfawa dynasty.
 This tradition however, is likely a product of later Islamic influence, reflecting the association with their Arabian origins in the Islamic era.
 Evidence of indigenous state formation in the Lake Chad area dates back to circa 800 BCE at Zilum.

 Religion

 The use of proverbs is very apparent in the Kanuri religion of Islam where they are used to help with comprehension of social happenings and to teach the meanings of things.
 These proverbs are created by the wise old men with a point of view based on the situation and what lesson is trying to be taught.
 Proverbs will usually reference objects found in everyday life.
 However, the objects used in the proverbs are used in such a way that they teach social attitudes, beliefs or experiences.
 Often proverbs are built around necessary acts that are carried out in daily life, but made to be easily visualized and applied to other, more intense situations.
 Kanuri proverbs can be used as a way to scare or warn the people of foolish or dangerous acts, but can also be more light hearted and encouraging.

 The Kanuri became Muslims in the 11th century.
-Kanem became a centre of Muslim learning and the Kanuri soon controlled all the area surrounding Lake Chad and a powerful empire called Kanem Empire, which reached its height in the sixteenth and seventeenth centuries when they ruled much of Middle Africa.
+Kanem became a centre of Muslim learning and the Kanuri soon controlled all the area surrounding Lake Chad and a powerful empire called Kanem Empire, which reached its height in the sixteenth and seventeenth centuries when they ruled much of Central Africa.